-Being hungry can make the mental focus of backpacking more of one’s personal suffering rather than the adventure at hand.
-In years of hiking, I’ve witnessed first-hand the power that good food has on fixing bad attitudes on the trail.
+Being hungry can make the mental focus of backpacking more on physical hardship rather than the adventure at hand.

-I always pack a few extra chocolate bars for addressing “mental health issues” on the trail.
-That might sound silly, but brains run on sugar and fat, and good chocolate remains one of my most reliable approaches to improving the moods of myself and those around me on tough days.
+I always pack a few extra chocolate bars for addressing low stamina and exercise-induced mental stress on the trail.
+Brains run on sugar and fat, and when exercising all day, it’s okay to eat higher-calorie foods that you’d avoid at home.
+That being said, good chocolate remains one of my most reliable approaches to improving the moods of myself and those around me on tough days.

 Most people use between 400 to 600 calories an hour while backpacking.